An Idiot’s Guide to Damascus Steel Knives

 Modern solid steel is probably still your best option for straight performing quality.

 People jump to the idea that because the process for making Wootz steel is an ancient, lost technique that it must be better, because all old and lost things are better, or that pattern welded steel is better because it’s complicated to make.
-The truth is that most claims about any kind of Damascus steel being harder or sharper or more wear resistant are unfounded.
+The truth is that most claims about any kind of Damascus steel being harder or sharper or more wear resistant are mostly unfounded.

 Wootz Damascus vs. Modern Solid Steel